openwallet-foundation-labs/mcp-over-tsp-python/demo/README.md

 ## Using the fast-agent client

-Our demo client only supports basic MCP tool usage and lacks support for other features of MCP such as resources and sampling.
+Our demo client only supports basic **MCP tools** and lacks support for other features of MCP such as resources and sampling.
 To try out these other MCP features, you can use a more advanced MCP client, like [fast-agent](https://github.com/evalstate/fast-agent).
-In the `client-fast-agent` folder there is a fork of fast-agent which supports TMCP.
+In the `client-fast-agent` folder there is a fork of fast-agent which has been modified to support TMCP.

 First, set your Anthropic API key in `fastagent.secrets.yaml`: